BurnOutTrader/fund-forge/README.md

 You will need to have a unique app name in your rithmic_credentials.toml files.

 ## Strategies
-Once you have followed the setup instructions above, you can play with a test strategy by reviewing [Strategies Guide](ff_standard_lib/src/strategies/STRATEGIES_README.md)
+Once you have followed the setup instructions above, you can play with a test strategy by reviewing [Strategies Guide](ff_standard_lib/src/strategies/STRATEGIES_README.md).

+Run the test strategy [example_test_strategy](example_test_strategy/src/main.rs)

 ## Gui
 Decoupled.